 Once again, I downloaded the narration to listen to the story while reading; Christopher Ragland’s performance was amazing and transported me feet-first into this adventure.
 The pace at which he read the story and the emotion he added to the different scenes was perfect.
 Although his female voices aren’t quite as believable as his male ones, 😉 I still loved the accents he crafted for each character – his performance bringing every one to life in my mind.

-Although this is the fourth book in the Iron Druid Chronicles, Kevin Hearne does a great job of weaving in any pertinent information for new readers (or us rather forgetful older readers) to this story without any detrimental effects.
-There is no perilous life-or-death cliffhanger at the end of this book 🥳 (woop!woop!) 🥳 which means that it could be read as a standalone, however, I for one have become emotionally invested and I can’t wait to see what trials and adventures Atticus, Oberon and Granuaile have to face next!
+This is the fourth book in the Iron Druid Chronicles.
+However, Kevin Hearne does a great job of weaving in any pertinent information for new readers (or us rather forgetful older readers) without any detrimental effects.
+There is no perilous life-or-death cliffhanger at the end of this book. 🥳 (Woop!Woop!) 🥳 Which means that it could be read as a standalone.
+However, I for one have become emotionally invested and can’t wait to see what trials and adventures Atticus, Oberon and Granuaile have to face next!

-Buy TRICKED (or catch up with the whole series) in print, audio and eBook formats through the usual sources including:
+Buy THE IRON DRUID CHRONICLES in print, audio and eBook formats through the usual sources including:

 Amazon UK ¦ Amazon US ¦ Audible ¦ Book Depository ¦ Waterstones ¦ Foyles

-Thanks for stopping by and taking the time to read my thoughts.
+Thanks for stopping by and taking the time to read my thoughts about Tricked.